verhas/javageci/EQUALS.md

 # equals() and hashCode() Code Generator

 The generator `equals` generates the `equals()` and the `hashCode()` methods.
-Generating these two functions takes into account all fields, except static fields.
+Generating these two functions takes into account all fields by default, except static fields.
 This can be altered using the `filter` configuration parameter.

 If `equals()` is provided by manual code then it will not be generated.